List of Emmerdale characters introduced in 2009: Angelica King

 Angelica King is the daughter of Jimmy (Nick Miles) and Nicola King (Nicola Wheeler).
-She has appeared since August 2009.
+She first appeared in August 2009.
 The character was initially portrayed by Sophie Firth, who died after her dress caught fire at her grandmother's house.
 She suffered from severe burns and later died in hospital from the injuries.

 Angelica is born in August 2009 and is taken to the special baby unit because of breathing difficulties.
 She is given the all-clear twenty-four hours later.
 She is kidnapped by Lexi Nicholls but soon returned after Jimmy, Nicola, Jimmy's brother and Lexi's ex-husband Carl King (Tom Lister) and Jimmy's sister Scarlett Nicholls (Kelsey-Beth Crossley) find Lexi and Angelica on the hospital roof.

 Angelica is pushed into the middle of the road, a few days before her christening, by Sally Spode (Siân Reeves) due to Laurel Thomas (Charlotte Bellamy) being Angelica's godmother.
 Nicola immediately blames Carl's children, Thomas King and Anya King, for taking her for a walk but Gennie Walker (Sian Reese-Williams) and her boyfriend Nikhil Sharma (Rik Makarem) find her, much to Sally's displeasure.
 Angelica's christening was nearly a disaster as Jimmy is away on a work trip and returned late due to the van breaking down.
 Carl missed it as he stayed with the van so Jimmy could get to the christening.
 Carl still becomes Angelica's godfather and swears to do anything for Angelica and treat her how he should treat Thomas and Anya.
 When Angelica is at Kids Klub with Nicola, she is bitten by Cathy Hope.
 Nicola then bit Cathy to show her how it felt to be bitten.
 Cathy's mother Viv Hope (Deena Payne) then takes Nicola to court for Cathy's assault.
 Nicola is given a caution and the same day she and Jimmy marry.

-Angelica last appeared on 13 March 2024 after she was sentenced for dangerous driving, which had resulted in the death of Cathy's brother Heath.
+The character was at the centre of her biggest storyline to date in 2024 when it transpires that she is responsible for the death of Heath Hope (Sebastian Dowling) in a road crash.
+She was charged for dangerous driving and was sent to a secure children's facility.